Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Existence of equilibria in the general framework

 \BfPara{Fictional player} For an object $\alpha$, a fictional $\alpha$-player is a new node that will store $\alpha$ in every equilibrium; an fictional $\alpha$-player prefers storing $\alpha$ over any other object.
 We denote by $\auxsrv{\ell}{\alpha}$ the fictional $\alpha$-player which is at access cost $\ell$ from every node in $V$.

 \BfPara{The algorithm}

-\ItPara{Initialization} Assuming that there are two objects $\alpha$ and $\beta$ in the system, we initially set up a fictional $\alpha$-player $\auxsrv{0}{\alpha}$ and $\beta$-player $\auxsrv{0}{\beta}$ at access cost $0$ from each node in $V$.
+\ItPara{Initialization} Assuming that there are two objects $\alpha$ and $\beta$ in the system, we initially set up a fictional $\alpha$-player $\auxsrv{0}{\alpha}$ and $\beta$-player $\auxsrv{0}{\beta}$ at access cost $0$ from each node in $V$, which does not affect the actual distance between nodes.
 We let nodes replicate their most preferred object and access the other without any access cost from the corresponding fictional player.
 This placement is obviously an equilibrium.